2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/tuckwoodstock/status/1284730852404899840

-### Police charge protestors | July 18th
+### Police charge protesters | July 18th

-Footage shows police rushing at protestors.
-Several protestors are tackled and shoved to the ground.
+Footage shows police rushing at protesters.
+Several protesters are tackled and shoved to the ground.
 The reporter filming states that at least one bike was confiscated.

 tags: protester, shove, push, tackle, property-destruction